-CHS SunPrairie’s core business is grain, with agronomy operations based out of Bowbells, and a joint venture with Enerbase Cooperative Resources and Border Ag & Energy to provide agronomy services, known as Dakota Agronomy Partners, that has a footprint that covers an area from Washburn to the Canadian border.
+CHS SunPrairie’s core business is grain, but is the majority owner of a joint venture with Enerbase Cooperative Resources and Border Ag & Energy to provide agronomy services, known as Dakota Agronomy Partners LLC, that has a footprint that covers an area from Washburn to the Canadian border.

 Our cooperative is one of many company-owned, locally-governed service centers that are part of CHS Inc., a highly-respected and financially stable Fortune 100 company committed to delivering value.